American Veterinary Medical Association

-The American Veterinary Medical Association (AVMA), founded in 1863, is a not-for-profit association representing more than 99,500 veterinarians in the US.
+The American Veterinary Medical Association (AVMA) is an American not-for-profit association founded in 1863 that represents more than 105,000 veterinarians.

 The AVMA provides information resources, continuing education opportunities, publications, and discounts on personal and professional products, programs, and services.
 The AVMA indicates that it lobbies for animal friendly legislation within a framework that supports the use of animals for human purposes (e.g., food, fiber, research, companionship).

 The AVMA Council on Education is the designated accrediting body for schools of veterinary medicine in the United States.

 The AVMA publishes the Journal of the American Veterinary Medical Association (JAVMA) and the American Journal of Veterinary Research (AJVR).

 The AVMA's veterinary student organization is the Student American Veterinary Medical Association (SAVMA).

 History

 The American Veterinary Medical Association (AVMA) was founded in 1863, when 40 delegates representing seven states met for a convention in New York.
 Originally named the United States Veterinary Medical Association, the USVMA was renamed the AVMA in 1889.

 By 1913, the AVMA consisted of 1,650 members, with membership open only to graduates of accredited veterinary schools.

 As of 2021, the AVMA has more than 97,000 members.
 In addition to treating pets, veterinarians work in a number of fields, such as public health, agriculture, food safety, academics, and the military.